Free flight (model aircraft): Rubber powered

-The most well known beginner rubber powered models are the AMA Cub (also known in the USA as the "AMA Delta Dart"), Denny Dart, Canarsie Canarie and Squirrel.
+The most well known beginner rubber powered models are the AMA Cub (also known in the US as the "AMA Delta Dart"), Denny Dart, Canarsie Canarie and Squirrel.
 They are commonly used in workshops or for beginners to learn about construction and flying.

 The Squirrel, designed by Darcy Whyte is the easiest to build.
 Free plans are available for download for a Squirrel.

 The smallest rubber powered model aircraft was built in 1931 by a Philadelphia high school student, called the Flying Flea and was one and a quarter inches long and could remain airborne for approximately one minute.

 Power

 Power models are those with an onboard power source which is not a rubber motor.
 Frequently this is an internal combustion engine, and the engine run is limited, typically to just five seconds.
 Designing an aircraft which climbs as high as possible, with minimum drag at a low lift coefficient, but then must convert to a slow flying glider, is a challenge unique in aviation.
 However, the category also includes compressed gas motors and electric power.
 The FAI power class is F1C.
 F1C models are equipped with an internal combustion engine of up to 2.5cc and need to weight at least 300 g per 1cc (i.e. minimum weight of a 2.5cc equipped model is 750 g).
 These engines are usually custom made for optimal power output and often yield 1 hp at more than 30,000 RPM.
 Many F1C models feature folding wings, to minimize the aerodynamic drag during the climb phase.